shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 .. {{{

-Reordering the terms, a clear structures appear:
+Gathering and reordering the terms, a clear structures becomes apparent:

-Inhomogenous equations
+.. rubric:: Inhomogenous equations
-''''''''''''''''''''''

 .. math::